vojone/GrammArt/README.md

 # GrammArt
-Simple clientside JS application for creating context free art using user defined grammar.
+Simple clientside JS application for creating context free art using user defined grammars.
+These grammars are defined in GrammArt context free graphics language (GCFG) highly inspired by language used by other context free art project (such as [CInk2](TODO)).

+## Author

+Vojtěch Dvořák

 ## How to develop